spartypkp/open-source-legislation/README.md

 7. **Customizable Scraping Tools**: All scraping and processing tools are open-source and fully customizable.
 Users are encouraged to modify, extend, or enhance these tools to suit their specific needs or to contribute back to the community.

 ## Supported Legislation
+Currently, I am working to overhaul previously created legislation scrapers to adhere to the newest version of our unified schema.
+Included with this schema conversion is an increased effort to improve metadata tagging and reference extraction.
+This will take some time and only a couple of corpuses of legislation are fully refactored, check back in a couple weeks as refactoring work continues (Looking for people to help, its a lot to do myself!).
+Although unsupported, most scrapers do work providing a barebones deprecated schema, scrape at your own risk.

 | Country | Jurisdiction | Corpus | | Status | Dev Comment | Last Updated | Source Code | Download |
 |---------|--------------|------------------|---|---------|-------------|--------------|-------------|----------|
 | mhl - Republic of the Marshall Islands | federal - Federal Jurisdiction | statutes - Statutes | 🟠 | Refactoring |  Major Overhaul WIP | 2024-07-18T15:59:24.920177 | [view](https://github.com/spartypkp/open-source-legislation/blob/main/src/scrapers/mhl/federal/statutes) | N/A |